-T. BAC breaking "BAC protocol is broken"
+T. BAC_breaking "BAC protocol is broken"

-Adverse action:

-An attacker manages to break the BAC protocol using cryptanalysis means and powerful computation capacity leading to threaten (1) the non traceability and (2)

-confidentiality of data.
+Adverse action: An attacker manages to break the BAC protocol using cryptanalysis means and powerful computation capacity leading to threaten (1) the non traceability and (2) confidentiality of data.
 The attacker is able to intercept and record a log of BAC transaction during inspection at a border control.
 Then using computation capacity, he is able to perform reverse engineering over the logs, to break the protocol within a few minutes or less and get (1) the MRZ value, and (2) the log of plain text exchanged between the MRTD and the inspection system.

-This is a death a settentian to (4) and the shall an inform

 This leads the attacker to (1) get the holder information and use it, and (2) trace the holder in real time.
 Threat agent: having high attack potential, being able to intercept transaction with MRTDs.

-Asset: confidentiality of data read from the MRTD, traceability of the MRTD

-T. Forgery_Supplemental_Data "Forgery of supplemental data stored in the TOE"

-Adverse action:

-An attacker alters fraudulently the data stored in files other than EF.DG1 to EF.DG16, EF.COM and EF document security object.
+Asset: confidentiality of data read from the MRTD, traceability of the MRTD T. Forgery_Supp Adverse action: Demental_Data "Forgery of supplemental data stored in the TOE" An attacker alters fraudulently the data stored in files other than EF.DG1 to EF.DG16, EF.COM and EF document security object.
 This may lead the extended inspection system (EIS) using these data to be deceived.